Building Stronger Relationships through Positive Reinforcement.

 The ARL believes in teaching and rewarding your pet for desirable behavior and redirecting undesirable behaviors to appropriate ones.
-Training should be fun and rewarding for both you and your dog, and is also a great way to develop a bond with your dog.
-The goal of our training program is to keep your canine companion in a loving home and to help them become a well-behaved canine citizen.
+Training should be fun and rewarding for both you and your dog and it's a great way to develop a bond with your dog.
+The goal of our training program is to keep your dog in a loving home and to help them become a well-behaved companion.

 We offer reasonably priced training classes for people and their dogs, with the proceeds directly helping the pets waiting for their forever homes.
 All of our classes, from puppy basics to specialty classes, are offered on both weeknights and weekends.

-Our knowledgeable instructors use positive-reinforcement-based training methods to help you train your dog and build a strong bond.
+Our knowledgeable instructors use positive-reinforcement training methods.
 All of our classes are taught using the clicker method, the same training method we use with animals at the shelter.
 Our instructors regularly attend conferences and education programs to ensure that they are providing the most up-to-date and humane training techniques.

-These Five Freedoms are globally recognized as the gold standard in animal welfare, encompassing both the mental and physical well-being of animals; they include Not only should we think of this for organizations that house animals but for our family pet as wells:
+These Five Freedoms are globally recognized as the gold standard in animal welfare, encompassing both the mental and physical well-being of animals; not only should we think of this for organizations that house animals but for our family pet as well:

 - Freedom from discomfort: by providing an appropriate environment including shelter and a comfortable resting area